Country of Origin: Italy

 Aspirations within projects:

 Within this project, Agnese wishes to keep exploring the emerging field of imaging applied to Cultural Heritage and investigate the potentialities of imaging methods in characterizing and monitoring changes in translucent and transparent artifact.
 To reach this goal, she will bring into the project her skills and knowledge in conservation science and improve those in imaging science, by making the most of the resource available at NTNU and the training opportunities within the CHANGE-ITN network.

-ESR1: Imaging techniques for change documentation and monitoring of challenging CH materials
+ESR1: Imaging techniques for change documentation and monitoring of stained-glass windows

-- Development of imaging techniques for documentation of transparent/ translucent artifacts (films, glass, etc.).
+- Development of imaging techniques for documentation of transparent/ translucent artifacts (focus on stained glass).

-- Development of tools for monitoring micro-macro changes in appearance of transparent/translucent CH artifacts using multi modal imaging.
+- Development of tools for monitoring micro-macro changes in appearance of transparent/translucent CH artifacts using multi modal imaging (focus on stained glass).

 - Sony George (NTNU)

 - Babini, A, S. George, T. Lombardo & J. Y. Hardeberg (2020): Potential and Challenges of Spectral Imaging for Documentation and Analysis of Stained-Glass Windows.
 Society for Imaging Science and Technology, London Imaging Meeting 2020, p.
 109- 113.